 Want a way to take the stress out of cooking this Christmas?
 Want to spend more time actually enjoying Christmas Day rather than being stuck in the kitchen, alone, muttering at the oven?
 Want a delicious home cooked turkey dinner with all the trimmings?
-Want it all ready in under 1h 30mins with only 2 pans and a colander to wash up?
+Want it all ready in under 1h 30mins, with only 2 pans and a colander to wash up?
 Impossible!?!
-Well, I think I may just have found a way to do it…introducing my Easy Peasy Christmas Turkey Traybake…
+Well, I think I may just have found a way to do it… Introducing my Easy Peasy Christmas Turkey Traybake…

-Except of course everyone does offer to help, but is generally waved away by me with a cheery “no I’ve got it all under control!” (because I’m useless at delegating), only for me to go back to muttering and mumbling as soon as they’ve gone back to their Champagne and lovingly-prepared-by-me canapés
+Except of course everyone does offer to help… but are usually waved away by me with a cheery “no I’ve got it all under control!” (because I’m useless at delegating in the kitchen), only for me to go back to muttering and mumbling as soon as they’ve gone back to their Champagne and lovingly-prepared-by-me canapés.

 I felt sure it must be possible.
-After all, a large part of the traditional British Christmas lunch is roasted anyway: the turkey, the potatoes, the parsnips, sometimes the carrots… sausages always do well in the oven, so really it was just the sprouts I wasn’t sure about, so I had a go at roasting them and they worked beautifully too.
+After all, a large part of the traditional British Christmas lunch is roasted anyway: the turkey, the potatoes, the parsnips, sometimes the carrots… sausages always do well in the oven… So really it was just the sprouts I wasn’t sure about.
+So I had a go at roasting them and they worked beautifully too.

 Easy Peasy Christmas Turkey Traybake